 Last week, I shared a Traditional Thanksgiving Menu.
 I told you a little about my Mom and her knack for making stuffing and orange jello salad.
 I wrote about how Mom makes the best Thanksgiving dinner ever.
 Well… Mom has had to make some changes in her life recently.
 She’s had to go gluten-free.
 Mom was feeling very sick earlier this year, and after many, many tests, the docs finally figured out that she had Celiac Disease.
 The gluten in her diet is what was making her sick.
-So she’s had to change her diet to one that is completely gluten-free– not an easy feat when you’re in your later years, but thanks to companies that are producing more gluten-free products, restaurants that are more sympathetic to dietary needs and blogs like Gluten Free Girl, she is doing pretty well with it all.
+So she’s had to change her diet to one that is completely gluten-free– not an easy feat when you’re in your later years, but thankfully companies are producing more gluten-free products and some restaurants are more sympathetic to dietary needs.

 If you’re not familiar with what Celiac Disease is all about, here’s a brief synopsis: